Creating a real-time Trello board with Phoenix LiveView-Part-2

 end

-• As you can see in this handle_event function we are extracting target and taskId using pattern matching.
+As you can see in this

-• This not only moves the card in UI but also persists the state in the database.
+change_task_state/2function(which we created in Part 1 of this blog series) and passed thetaskIdandtargetparameters to the function.This not only moves the card in UI but also persists the state in the database.

 This completes the second blog of this series.
 In this part, we build the board, add tasks UI along with drag and drop functionality and integrated the board with our API layer.
 In the next part, we will make our Trello board in real-time.
 I hope you like this blog.
 If you have any questions then please comment below.
 Thanks for reading 😊.